UZziell/moodle-bot/README.md

     ```sh
     git clone https://github.com/UZziell/moodle-bot.git
     ```
-2. install selenium and schedule modules
+2. install selenium and schedule modules and colorama
     ```sh
-    python3 -m pip install selenium schedule
+    python3 -m pip install selenium schedule colorama
     ```

 #### Linux

-3. Extract and copy downloaded firefox to moodle-bot directory (Firefox executable must be at `moodle-bot/firefox/firefox`)
+3. Extract and copy downloaded browser(chrome or firefox) to moodle-bot (Browser's executable must be at `moodle-bot/BROWSER/BROWSER`)

-4. Copy `geckodriver` file to `moodle-bot/drivers/` directory
+4. Copy driver (weather `geckodriver` or `chromedriver`) file to `moodle-bot/drivers/` directory
-5. Make sure both firefox binary(firefox/firefox) and geckodriver (drivers/geckodriver) are executable.
+5. Make sure both browser binary and driver are executable.
 6. <del>Copy `lib*flashplayer.so` also to `moodle-bot/drivers/` and rename it to `libnflashplayer.so`</del>

 #### windows

-3. Install downloaded firefox to `moodle-bot/firefox` directory (Firefox executable must be at `moodle-bot/firefox/firefox`)
+3. Install downloaded browser to `moodle-bot/BROWSER` directory (browser executable must be at `moodle-bot/BROWSER/BROWSER`)
-4. Extract and copy `geckodriver.exe` file to `moodle-bot/drivers/` directory
+4. Extract and copy driver file to `moodle-bot/drivers/` directory
 5. <del>Install Adobe flash player</del>

+**NOTE-1** BROWSER is weather firefox or chrome

-<del>\* **NOTE** \*:  After extracting or installing firefox, you may probably want to delete updater executable.
+<del>\* **NOTE-2** \*:  After extracting or installing firefox, you may probably want to delete updater executable.
-Despite of setting `app.update.auto` and `app.update.enabled` to `False` firefox keeps automatically updating itself.
+In despite of setting `app.update.auto` and `app.update.enabled` to `False` firefox keeps automatically updating itself.
 So search for `updater` and `maintainer` executables in firefox directory and **delete** them.<del>

 <!-- USAGE EXAMPLES -->